AlexMaclean/hannah-website/index.md

 tech and business.
 In my free time, I love to walk, cycle, practice yoga, and backpack.

-Throughout my late high school and college years I have interned in many different business roles.
+Throughout high school and college I have interned in many different business roles.
 First, I worked for an accounting company doing search engine optimization and running google ads- ultimately doubling website traffic.
-I worked for a startup called Terrain Data next, where I ran an email marketing campaign and learned the “tech” language.
-Furthering my marketing experience, I worked for another startup City and Shiplap, where I ran point on social media- this included creating ad campaigns and data analysis and visualization which ultimately led to a 23k follower growth in just under a year.
+I worked for a startup called Terrain Data next, where I ran an email marketing campaign.
+Furthering my marketing experience, I worked for another startup City and Shiplap, where I ran point on social media- this included runnning ad campaigns and data analysis/ visualization which ultimately led to a 23k follower growth in just under a year.
 Finally, I interned for Amazon, where I worked with large datasets, wrote SQL queries and used advance excel to solve one